cosmostation/defistation-web/data-provider-api.md

 curl -H 'Authorization: Basic Ym9veW91bjE6ZjI0OWJkMjAtMzM5My0xMWViLWJlZmQtMjM0Yjg4ZDIzXXXX'
 ```

-Below is an example of encoding username and api key with javascript.
+Below is an example of encoding ID and API key with javascript.

 ```js
 var clientId = "YOUR_ID";